 Aggregation

-Munroe Falls, along with our certified energy broker, strive to provide residents with low, stable gas and electric pricing options.
+Munroe Falls, along with energy brokers, strive to provide residents with low, stable gas and electric pricing options.
 While it is not the "guaranteed" lowest price due to a volatile and ever-changing market, the contract terms are fixed and residents are not required to do anything to take advantage as long as you are enrolled.

-If you have questions or would like to check your enrollment please call the aggregation supplier NOT the City Hall.
-The City does not maintain records of enrollment or cancelation.
-If you are not sure who your aggregation supplier is, please refer to your gas or electric bill.
+If you have questions or would like to check your enrollment status please call the aggregation supplier NOT the City Hall.
+The City does not maintain records of enrollment or cancellation.
+If you are not sure who your aggregation supplier is, please refer to your gas and electric bills.

 It is always smart to shop for the best rate and terms to suit you and your household, but there are a lot of choices.
 For a complete comparison of prices and options provided to you by the PUCO (Public Utilities Commission of Ohio) check out the "Apples to Apples" chart to see what is available to you.